kathrinlin/customizing-aspnetcore-book/manuscript/10-taghelpers.md

 ```

-So not all of the properties have a DisplayNameAttribute, so the fallback in  the `GetPropertyName` method is needed to get the actual property name instead of the the DisplayName value.
+So not all of the properties have a `DisplayNameAttribute`, so the fallback in  the `GetPropertyName` method is needed to get the actual property name instead of the the `DisplayName` value.

 To use it in production this TagHelper need some more checks and validations, but it works: